-MLB roundup: Padres' Paddack nearly no-hits Marlins
+MLB roundup: Padres' Paddack shuts down Marlins

 Starlin Castro homered to lead off the eighth for Miami’s first hit.

-Paddack, 23, allowed the one hit over 7 2/3 innings.
-He issued one walk and had eight strikeouts in the win.
-Paddack (6-4) threw 94 pitches in his 16th major league start.
+Paddack (6-4) allowed the one hit over 7 2/3 innings.
+He issued one walk and had eight strikeouts while throwing 94 pitches in his 16th major league start.
+San Diego closer Kirby Yates allowed an unearned run in the ninth but still recorded his 31st save.

-Paddack, who was originally drafted by the Marlins, was working on a perfect game before Cesar Puello reached base to open the sixth inning on a throwing error by shortstop Fernando Tatis Jr. Puello was eliminated on a double play, but pinch hitter Yadiel Rivera drew a two-out walk.
-Paddack got out of the frame with a groundout.
+The Padres scored all of their runs with two outs in the fourth inning.
+Manuel Margot started the rally with a two-out double to right, and he scored on Greg Garcia’s single.
+Austin Hedges followed with a two-run homer.

 Indians 7, Tigers 2